 How should I do a TSE?

 - Stand in front of the mirror and look at your scrotum.
 Look for changes in its shape, size, and color.
 It may be normal for one side of your scrotum to appear larger or hang lower than the other.
 It is also normal for one testicle to be a little larger than the other.

-When should I contact my caregiver?
+When should I contact my healthcare provider?

 - You have aching or discomfort in your lower abdomen or groin.